AAFC-BICoE/hpdb/README.md

 ##Host-Pathogen Database
 This project is been divide in 5 modules:
-1. Nouns: This Class is a POJO Class for all project object.
+1. Nouns: This Class is a POJO Class for all project object
-2. Lucene Indexer : This Module will created a Lucene index from CSV file of Host-Pathogen Database.
+2. Lucene Indexer : This Module will created a Lucene index from CSV file of Host-Pathogen Database
-3. Lucene searcher: This module will query the indexer to return the data.
+3. Lucene searcher: This module will query the indexer to return the data
-4. Rest-Jersey base web Service expose the data from lucene.
+4. Rest-Jersey base web Service expose the data from lucene
-5. Java Web apllication user interface to interacted with the web service and display result from the queries.
+5. Java Web apllication user interface to interacted with the web service and display result from the queries

 ##Quick summary
 Agriculture and Agri-Food Canada’s posessing large database called Host-Pathogen DataBase includes a collection database that provide detailed information on relationship, interaction and disease between an host (Plants) and a pathogen (fungal, bacteria, viral or nematodes) from publish scientist paper, books or journal across the global and mainly in North America.
 This project main goal is to build a search engine for the database.